InferDPT: Privacy-Preserving Inference for Closed-box Large Language Model: Abstract

 \section{Abstract}

-Large language models (LLMs), such as ChatGPT, have simplified text generation tasks, yet their inherent privacy risks are increasingly garnering attention.
-Existing solutions for privacy-preserving inference face significant challenges in practical deployment and implementation.
-In this paper, we propose PrivInfer, the first practical framework for \underline{priv}acy-preserving \underline{infer}ence.
-It comprises two modules specifically designed for black-box LLMs in text generation.
-The perturbation module, employing differential privacy, generates perturbed prompts, thus enabling privacy-preserving inference with black-box LLMs.
-The restoration module extracts coherent and meaningful responses from obtained perturbed results, thus ensuring the accomplishment of the text generation tasks.
-Additionally, to enhance privacy and utility further, we develop RANTEXT, a novel differential privacy mechanism integrated into the perturbation module of PrivInfer.
-This mechanism is specifically tailored for LLMs and utilizes \underline{ran}dom adjacency in \underline{text} perturbations.
-Experimental results indicate that PrivInfer is comparable to GPT-4 in text generation quality, and RANTEXT outperforms the current leading scheme in privacy protection, even under its adaptive attack, our proposed GPT inference attack.
+\textit{Large language models} (LLMs), represented by ChatGPT, have greatly simplified text generation tasks.
+However, they have also raised concerns about privacy risks such as data leakage and unauthorized information collection.
+Existing solutions for privacy-preserving inference face practical challenges related to computational time and communication costs.
+In this paper, we propose \Name, the first practical framework for privacy-preserving \underline{\texttt{Infer}}ence of black-box LLMs, implementing \underline{\texttt{D}}ifferential \underline{\texttt{P}}rivacy in \underline{\texttt{T}}ext generation. \Name comprises two key modules: the ``perturbation module" utilizes the differentially private mechanism to generate a perturbed prompt, facilitating privacy-preserving inference with black-box LLMs; the ``extraction module", inspired by knowledge distillation and phenomenon we observed, extracts coherent and consistent text from the perturbed generation result, ensuring successful text generation completion.
+To achieve a better balance between utility and privacy protection, we introduce RANTEXT, a novel differentially private mechanism integrated into the perturbation module of \Name, which introduces the concept of ``\underline{RAN}dom adjacency list" for \underline{TEXT} perturbation within the prompt.
+Experimental results across three datasets demonstrate that the text generation quality of \Name is comparable to that of non-private GPT-4, and RANTEXT surpasses existing state-of-the-art mechanisms, namely, SANTEXT+ and CUSTEXT+ in the trade-off between privacy and utility.
+Even with a privacy parameter \(\epsilon\) value of 6.0, RANTEXT achieves an average privacy protection level of exceeding 0.90 against the embedding inversion attacks, which is 0.58$\times$ higher than that of SANTEXT+ and 3.35$\times$ higher than that of CUSTEXT+.
+Our code is available at: \href{https://github.com/mengtong0110/InferDPT}{https://github.com/mengtong0110/InferDPT}.